Are you looking for the best Costa Rica travel tips?

 90. Hurricanes and tropical storms are rare

-Since living here, Costa Rica has experienced a few topical storms, but typically this is very rare.
+Since living here, Costa Rica has experienced a few topical storms and hurricanes, but typically this is very rare.

 If a storm occurs it is usually in the fall, which most likely is not a time of year that you will be visiting the country in anyway.